google/orbit/DEVELOPMENT.md

 Check out the `bootstrap-orbit.{sh, bat}` file for a general description on how to install dependencies and on how to set up a `build/`-directory.

+## Dependencies

+All our 3rd party dependencies are either included via git submodules or they are managed by vcpkg.
+But there are several dependencies vcpkg needs to build our dependencies from source.
+This especially applies to Linux where it is expected to have several libraries or tools to be provided by the system.
+Check out `bootstrap-orbit.sh` for more information.

+On Windows you need to provide a Visual Studio installation with the DIA SDK installed.

+Under Linux we use a custom triplet for vcpkg.
+This triplet takes care to build some dependencies dynamically and some statically.
+(At the moment qt5 is built dynamically while all the rest is built statically.
+Check `contrib/vcpkg/triplets/x64-linux-mixed.cmake` to be sure if this information is still up to date.)
+When calling `vcpkg` manually be sure to specify the correct triplet (`--triplet x64-linux-mixed`) and you have to point `vcpkg` to the triplet location directory (`--overlay-triplets=$PROJECT_ROOT/contrib/vcpkg/triplets/`).
+You can check out the `bootstrap-orbit.sh` file on how it is done.

 ## Consistent code styling